apecloud/kubeblocks/docs/user_docs/kubeblocks-for-postgresql/observability/alert.md

 ***Example***

    The following commands show how to add a receiver to Feishu based on different requirements.

-   The webhook address below is an example and you need to replace it with the actual address before running the command.
+   The webhook URL below is an example and you need to replace it with the actual address before running the command.

    ```bash
    # Signature authentication is disabled